 Resilience Through The Power of Presence, Part 2

-- Find a quiet and comfortable place, sit or lie down with no distraction
+- Quiet: Find a quiet and comfortable place, sit or lie down with no distraction

-- Take 1 minute to notice how your body feels, with no judgement
+- Feel: Take 1 minute to notice how your body feels, with no judgement

-In my example, the descriptive sensation I used were warm, bumpy, and soft.
+In the above example, the descriptive sensation used was warm, bumpy and soft.
 As you feel the sensation in your body, tune into the body experience.
 Sensation must be experienced to get to the primitive brain.
 With practice, this could take a minute or less.